Lamden/docs/docs/what_is_the_smart_contract.md

 ### Options Implementation of Contracting

 1. You can use Contracting as the language that is used in the Lamden blockchain system and you want to develop smart contracts for that blockchain system.
-2. Also, Contracting will help to deploy its own instance of a database that uses smart contract 'apps' to control traditional CRUD type operations.
+2. Also, Contracting will help to deploy its own instance of a database that uses smart contract `apps` to control traditional `CRUD` type operations.
-3. For real enthusiasts, Contracting is a great opportunity to learn Python as much as possible.
+3. For real enthusiasts, `Contracting` is a great opportunity to learn `Python` as much as possible.

 ### Value Proposition
-Contracting focuses on developer experience (DX) which is a major focus of the Python language as a whole.
+`Contracting` focuses on developer experience (DX) which is a major focus of the Python language as a whole.

 Our goal is to create a development experience that is clear, concises, and manageable so that you don't have to worry about what makes smart contracts hard, and just have to worry about what makes your smart contract great.